reinteractive-open/installfest_guides/source/guides/installfest/getting_started.md

 Finally we set up our database:

-`heroku run:detached rake db:setup`
+`heroku run:detached rails db:setup`

 This setup of the database should only need to take place the first time you deploy to heroku.
-Afterwards you may need to run `heroku run rake db:migrate` instead.
+Afterwards you may need to run `heroku run rails db:migrate` instead.
 The `detached` option runs the command in the background.
 It is there only to ensure the process will go through, even on faulty Internet connection.
 You can use `heroku logs` to view the output of the command.